 If at All Possible, Eat Foods Raw

-Eating raw foods is one of the most environmentally friendly ways to eat.
-Not only does it reduce the amount of energy and resources that are used in the production of food, but it also reduces the amount of waste that’s generated.
+Eating raw foods is one of the easiest way to eat environmentally friendly.
+Not only does it reduce the amount of energy and resources used in food production, but it also reduces the amount of waste generated.

-Though it may not be convenient at first, eating raw foods is definitely worth the effort!
-It’s one of the simplest and most efficient ways you can reduce your environmental impact while improving your health and well-being.
+Though it may not be convenient initially, eating raw foods is worth the effort!
+It’s one of the simplest and most efficient ways to reduce environmental impact while improving health and well-being.

 Eat What You Have First, and Never Waste Food

 One of the most important things you can do to eat environmentally friendly is to eat what you have first.
-This means that if you have fruits or vegetables that are already in season, then you should try to eat them as soon as possible.
+This means that if you have fruits or vegetables already in season, you should try to eat them as soon as possible.

-This will help reduce the amount of time and energy that needs to be put into farming and transporting them, which in turn reduces the environmental impact of your food.
+This will help reduce the time and energy needed to farm and transport the crops, which in turn reduces the environmental impact of the food.

 Next, make sure that you’re not wasting food.
-This can be a tough habit to break, but if you take a few simple steps, it will become easier.
+This can be a tough habit to break, but it will become easier if you take a few simple steps.
 For example, keep track of what meals and snacks you’ve already eaten so that you don’t waste any food that’s still edible.

-Put your leftovers in the fridge or freezer so that they can be used later on in salads or as toppings for sandwiches.
-And last but not least, always bring your own lunch to work so that you don’t have to waste any more food than necessary!
+Put your leftovers in the fridge or freezer so that they can be used later in salads or as sandwich toppings.
+Last but not least, always bring your own lunch to work so that you don’t have to waste any more food than necessary!

 Consume Seasonal Foods

-It’s important to eat foods that are in season because these items are typically lower in calories and have more nutrients.
-This will help you stay healthy and fit without needing to count calories or obsess over your diet.
+Eating foods that are in season is important because these items are typically lower in calories and have more nutrients.
+This will help you stay healthy and fit without counting calories or obsessing over your diet.

 To make sure you’re eating foods that are in season, try the following:

-- Check the food guide pyramid to see which food groups are considered “healthy” for each month.
+• Check the food guide pyramid to see which food groups are considered “healthy” each month.

-- Look for fruits and vegetables that are in season during the month you’re looking for them.
+• Look for fruits and vegetables in season during the month you’re looking for them.

 Eat Less Meat

-Meat is one of the most environmentally damaging foods you can eat, and it’s not the only thing that’s bad for your health.
-Consuming a lot of meat is also linked to numerous health problems, including heart disease, cancer, and obesity.
+Meat is one of the most environmentally damaging foods you can eat, and it’s not the only thing bad for your health.
+Consuming a lot of meat is also linked to numerous health problems, including heart disease and obesity.

-Instead of consuming meat on a regular basis, try substituting it with other sources of protein, like tofu or plant-based meats.
-These alternatives are not only healthier, but they’re also more sustainable because they don’t require any resources to produce.
-Plus, they often taste better too!
+Instead of consuming meat regularly, try substituting it with other protein sources, like tofu or plant-based meats.
+These alternatives are not only healthier but also more sustainable because they don’t require any resources to produce.
+Plus, they often taste better, too!

 Support Restaurants That Purchase Their Products From Locally-owned Markets

-When you dine out, it’s important to consider where your food comes from.
-By supporting restaurants that purchase their products from locally-owned markets, you’re doing your part in helping to protect the environment.
+When you dine out, it’s essential to consider where your food comes from.
+By supporting restaurants that purchase their products from locally owned markets, you’re doing your part to help protect the environment by choosing to eat environmentally friendly.

-This is because local markets are typically more sustainable and eco-friendly than large corporate stores.
-They’re also more likely to use quality ingredients, which will make your food taste better.
+Local markets are typically more sustainable and eco-friendly than large corporate stores.
+They’re also more likely to use quality ingredients, making your food taste better.
 Plus, supporting local businesses helps create jobs and boost the economy.

 So next time you’re out eating, consider going to a restaurant that uses local products.
 It might not be easy – but it sure will be worth it!